ehbaker/USGSTutorials/GitHub Help.md

 **Now your file(s) are being tracked by Git!
 Hooray**

+**BUT: we still need to push them up to GitHub, to share with others**

 6. Push files to GitHub.
 Go to your GitHub page, and start a new repository  (your github -> Repositories -> New).
   * Do not initialize with a read-me or liscence; just make an empty repo.
 7. Now you will see a bunch of text under "Quick Setup".
   * Copy the code under **" ...or push an exising repository from the command line"** (git remote add origin blah blah blah)
   * Paste the code into your GitBash terminal window.
 Hit enter if needed.
 Read the happy little Writing Objects 100% success message.
   * Now, refresh your browser window on the github page. **WOW, your files are there!!
 Amazing!**
 8. In the future, to push changes made on your local machine up to GitHub, use `git push origin master`.
-To get changes made by yourself in the online editor, use 'git pull origin master'.
+To get changes made by yourself in the online editor, use `git pull origin master`.
 Get in the habit of doing these regularly, so that both are in sync.
 Git knows which file was updated most recently, and will let you know if there is a merge conflict it can't resove.
 Hooray!